-The following data privacy notices inform you about how and to which extent personal data is processed by ISM International School of Management GmbH (hereinafter referred to as: ISM).
-Which individual data is processed and how the data is used depends substantially on the services you desire and have agreed.
-Therefore, not all parts of this information will apply to you.
-Personal data relates to information that is or can be directly or indirectly attributed to your person.
+The following data privacy information informs you about the nature and extent of the processing of so-called personal data by ISM International School of Management GmbH (hereinafter: ISM).
+Which data is processed in detail and how it is used depends largely on the services you have requested and have agreed upon.
+Therefore, not all parts of this data privacy information will apply to you.
+Personal data is information that can be directly or indirectly attributed to you.

-Data processing at ISM can be divided into two basic categories:
+Data processing by ISM can be divided into two main categories:

-- For contract processing purposes, all data will be processed that is necessary for the implementation of a contract with ISM.
-If external service providers are also involved in the execution of the contract, for instance logistics companies, your data will be transferred to them to the extent necessary.
+- For the purpose of contract processing, all data required for the execution of a contract with ISM will be processed.
+If external service providers are also involved in the processing and execution of the contract, for instance transport companies, your data will be passed on to them to the extent necessary in each case.

-- When you access the website/application of ISM, certain information is exchanged between your end device and our server.
+- When you access the ISM website/application, various information is exchanged between your end device and our server.
 This may also be personal data.
-Data collected in this way can, for instance, be used to optimise our website or to display advertising in the browser of your end device.
+The information collected in this way is used, among other things, to optimize our website or to display advertising in the browser of your end device.

-In accordance with the guidelines of GDPR, you have various rights which you can claim in relation to us.
-Among other things, this includes the right to raise an objection in relation to selected data processing, in particular for advertising purposes.
-The option to raise an objection is available in typographical form.
+In accordance with the provisions of GDPR, you have various rights which you can assert in relation to us.
+These include the right to raise an objection in relation to selected data processing, in particular data processing for advertising purposes.
+The option to object is available in print.

-The websites are hosted on external servers in Europe and are thus subject to applicable European safety regulations; the legal basis for this are the processing regulations pursuant to Article 28 GDPR.
+The ISM websites are hosted on external servers in Europe and are thus subject to applicable safety regulations applicable in Europe.
+The legal basis for this are the agreements on commissioned processing according to Article 28 of EU-GDPR.

 DS EXTERN GmbH